mashupbots/socko/features.markdown

 ## Lightweight (assuming you are already using Akka)

-V0.2 has less than 4000 lines of Scala and Java code.
+The core socko-webserver module in V0.3 has less than 2562 lines of code.

-Socko has no external dependencies (outside Netty and Akka 2)

 ## Supportive of HTTP and HTML5 Standards
  * HTTP/S and WebSockets